If you test positive and live in a residence hall

 During this time, we ask that you stay calm and use the following guidance.
 As a member of the community, it is critical that you take these necessary measures to keep everyone safe.
 You are expected to follow all University rules and policies.

-At this time, you should avoid contact with others for at least 10 days after your testing date, as directed by the local health department.
+You should avoid contact with others for at least 10 days after your testing date, as directed by the local health department.
 This is called isolation.
 You should immediately return to your residence hall room.
 Soon, you will move to our isolation spaces to begin your isolation period.
 You should not go to class or be on campus outside of your place of isolation during this time, and you must remain in isolation until you are medically cleared.

 If you fail to comply with this isolation requirement, you will be subject to disciplinary action through the Office of Student Conduct, which may include interim suspension, educational requirements, removal from courses, a campus ban in designated areas, removal from residence halls, University probation, deferred suspension, suspension or expulsion.